hellbabine-1/KDM-Play-1.1/LY2 - Settlement.md

 Ascalon with 3 piece of screaming, cloth, founding stone, grease and luck charm Ace with bone dagger, cloth
 Mantra with lantern sword, cloth, foudning stone.

+Update: I've craft another rawhide headband to activate the luck charm, idk why i didn't see that last time